KacperBialy/CaloriesTracker/.ai/prd.md

 - Acceptance Criteria:
   1. The main dashboard displays the total calories consumed on the current day.
   2. Progress towards the caloric goal is presented graphically (e.g., as a progress bar).
-  3. The dashboard displays the total amount of protein, fats, and carbohydrates in grams.
+  3. The dashboard displays the total amount of protein, fats, and carbohydrates in grams for a logged user (US-001).
   4. All values on the dashboard update automatically after a new product is added.

 ### US-005